alorum/seoslides/readme.txt

 = DEV =

+* Update: Play embedded videos in a modal so we don't kill navigation.
+Clicking a close button will stop the video.
 * Fix: More flexible upgrade routine (prevent newer versions from skipping upgrades).
 * Fix: Make sure the "no transition" transition works for presentations.